Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Stress/Boredom rating:  1/5 (Dull)
 	14. Me-points:  1/3
 	15. Kind of person most protected:  Bureaucrats
-	16. Special categories:  Failsafe, Hedonological, Detached
+	16. Special categories:  Failsafe, Hedonological, Detached, Ecological
 	17. Conversion potential:  Commonwealth<->Panarchy
 9. Subconscious Education
 	1. Authorial Protest:  This tech slot should REALLY be occupied by "Dream Reeves", a service that protects peoples' slumber.
 People who sleep perfectly at night are more culturally competent AND stronger-willed AND happier, which should be its mechanical effect.
 The +Happiness buff here would be more valuable to the Panarchy than the additional research.